Enhanced diffusivity and skewness of a diffusing tracer in the presence of an oscillating wall: Introduction

 \section{Introduction}

 An extremely important class of problems concerns how fluid motion can increase solute mixing.
-Since G. I. Taylor first introduced the calculation showing that a pressure driven flow in a pipe leads to a hugely boosted effective diffusivity \cite{taylor1953dispersion}, the literature on this topic has exploded in many directions spanning many disciplines.
-The mathematics of this problem is particularly important and just one of the many areas of Modern Applied Mathematics which Andy Majda pioneered, starting with work on developing a rigorous formulation characterizing how a scale separated flow with general streamline topology can give rise to an effective diffusivity \cite{avellaneda1989stieltjes,majda1993effect} extending to non-scale separated flows showing anomalous results \cite{avellaneda1990mathematical,avellaneda1992renormalization,avellaneda1992superdiffusion}, and eventually yielding models of scalar intermittency \cite{majda1993random,mclaughlin1996explicit} which produced explicit models for the full PDF of a passive scalar advected by a random, white in time linear shear layer \cite{bronski2000rigorous,bronski2000problem,vanden2001non,camassa2010exact,vanden2001non,camassa2008evolution}
+Since G. I. Taylor \cite{taylor1953dispersion} first introduced the calculation showing that a pressure driven flow in a pipe leads to a greatly enhanced effective diffusivity, the literature on this topic has exploded in many directions spanning many disciplines.
+The mathematics of this problem is particularly important and just one of the many areas of Modern Applied Mathematics which Andy Majda pioneered, starting with work on developing a rigorous formulation characterizing how a scale separated flow with general streamline topology can give rise to an effective diffusivity \cite{avellaneda1989stieltjes,majda1993effect}, extending to non-scale separated flows showing anomalous results \cite{avellaneda1990mathematical,avellaneda1992renormalization,avellaneda1992superdiffusion}, and eventually yielding models of scalar intermittency \cite{majda1993random,mclaughlin1996explicit} which produced explicit models for the full probability density function (PDF) of a passive scalar advected by a random, white in time linear shear layer \cite{bronski2000rigorous,bronski2000problem,vanden2001non,camassa2010exact,vanden2001non,camassa2008evolution}.

-Shortly following G. I. Taylor, Aris presented an alternative approach for shear layers yielding a hierarchy for the spatial moments of the scalar field.
-More recent results have explored how geometry can be used to control these moments to seek different effective diffusivities \cite{stone2004engineering,ajdari2006hydrodynamic}, and even how geometry can be used to control how solute in pressure driven flow can be delivered with either a sharp front, or with a gradual build-up through a detailed study of the scalar skewness \cite{aminian2015squaring,aminian2016boundaries}.
+Shortly following G. I. Taylor, Aris \cite{aris1956dispersion} presented an alternative approach for shear layers yielding a hierarchy for the spatial moments of the scalar field.
+More recent results about the steady shear flow have explored how geometry can be used to control these moments to seek different effective diffusivities \cite{stone2004engineering,ajdari2006hydrodynamic}, and even how geometry can be used to control how solute in pressure-driven flow can be delivered with either a sharp front or with a gradual build-up through a detailed study of the scalar skewness \cite{aminian2016boundaries,aminian2015squaring,aminian2018mass}.